CSE321-Fall2021/cse321-portfolio-MSNelyubov/Project 2/CSE321_project2_mnelyubo_readme.md

             - This function is only called if the input isRisingEdgeInterrupt is true

-- handleInputKey (WIP)
+- handleInputKey
-    This function handles the keypad input with respect to how that input affects the state of the system (as described in the design document)
+    - This function modifies the mode or duration of the timer based on the specified input to the system.
+    - The action taken as the result of any input depends upon the present mode of the system.
     - Inputs:
         - char inputKey
     - Outputs:
         - None
     - Global variables accessed:
         - timerMode
-        - inputString
+        - modeLCDvalues
     - Global variables modified:
-        - timerMode may be modified due to certain input keystrokes depending on the present mode
+        - timerMode may be modified depending on the input and present mode.
-        - inputString may be modified due to numeric inputs when in the input mode
+        - The second line of the input mode string in the modeLCDvalues matrix may be modified to represent a different time.
     - Functions called:
+        - switchToCountdownMode
+            - called when the button A is pressed in certain modes

+- switchToCountdownMode
+    --TODO

+- populateLcdOutput
+    --TODO

+- tickCountdownTimer
+    --TODO

-        - TBD
+- tickBounceHandler
+    --TODO